mackenzie-wentworth/orm-e-commerce/README.md

 ## Description
-For this week's Challenge, I was given a starter code to build the back end of a e-commerce website using Object-Relational Mapping (ORM).
+For this week's Challenge, I was given a starter code to build the back end of an e-commerce website using Object-Relational Mapping (ORM).
 As part of the existing code, I was tasked to configure an `Express.js` API so that it connects to `Sequelize` and interacts with a `MySQL` database.

 ---